 15 - What is a Title IX Coordinator and how do I contact them?

 The Title IX Coordinator is responsible for coordinating the University’s efforts to comply with the federal law: Title IX of the Education Amendments of 1972.
 Title IX prohibits discrimination on the basis of sex, including, but not limited to sexual harassment, sexual assault, sexual violence, and different treatment on the basis of sex.
-If you have any questions regarding Title IX or would like to file a complaint involving sexual misconduct please contact UNT’s Title IX Coordinator here.
+If you need to file a complaint involving sexual misconduct please submit an incident report to our office via the Case IQ portal.
+If you have any questions regarding Title IX please contact UNT’s Title IX Coordinator here.